melgenek/f8n/README.md

 - [ ] List operation has to account for long running or large transactions.
 Make sure that in such case there are multiple consequitive FDB transactions.
 - [ ] Implement compaction
 - [ ] put ttl events into a separate slice
+- [ ] make sure that write operations are idempotent

 ## Useful readings